Tylario/ICU-Certification-Tracker-with-Automated-Email-Reminders/README.md

 ## Setup
 To use this workbook effectively:
 1. Ensure macro settings are enabled in Excel to allow VBA scripts to run.
 2. To send emails, ensure your system is configured to use Outlook with Office 365.
-In Excel, navigate to the 'Developer' tab, click on 'View Code', and adjust the macro settings by commenting out unnecessary details and ensuring the 'Send' commands are active.
+In Excel, navigate to the 'Developer' tab, click on 'View Code', comment out 'Display' by prefacing with a ', and remove the ' in front of 'Send'.

 ## Customization and Expansion
 - **Adding New Sheets:** Feel free to create new sheets for additional types of certifications.
 Ensure that any new sheets maintain the same format as existing ones for consistent functionality.